Healthy Recipes Blog

 Jump to Recipe Review Recipe

 Boldly flavored, sweet-and-spicy, this jerk chicken recipe takes the "boring" out of chicken!
 It's an easy weeknight recipe that I make over and over again because it's so wonderfully flavorful.
-Even the leftovers are excellent.

 Jerk chicken is served on a white plate.

 I got the idea to make jerk chicken when reading the fascinating memoir by chef Marcus Samuelsson, "Yes, Chef."
 Mr. Samuelsson mentions "jerk seasoning" in the book.
-A quick search taught me this Jamaican seasoning is made of an interesting list of various spices.
+A quick search taught me that this Jamaican seasoning is made of an interesting list of various spices.
 The following recipe is my own interpretation and is based on this recipe by Aaron McCargo Jr.

 The ingredients needed to make jerk chicken.

 • Honey: Just two tablespoons, ensuring the seasoning is not too sweet.
+Maple syrup is a good substitute for honey.

-• You can use skin-on, bone-in chicken thighs in this recipe.
+• Chicken: I usually use chicken drumsticks, leaving the skin on.
+You can also use skin-on, bone-in chicken thighs in this recipe.
 They'll need around 40-45 minutes in the oven, depending on their size.
 Check with a thermometer to make sure they are done, aiming for an internal temperature of 165°F when not touching the bone.

 Instructions